 Without further ado, here are some very simple tutorials on how to squeeze a few more extra percent of battery life out of your iPhone or iPad.

 Without further ado, here are 5 great tips on extending your Apple iPhone iOS smartphone battery life for another 24 hours of standby without a big and heavy battery pack.
 If you find this tip useful, do share it with your friends.

 - Settings –> General –> Accessibility –> Reduce Motion (Make sure it is Green Color)

-Okay, we got to admit, initially we find the 3D Parallax animation an awesome feature when we toyed with it for first time, as time goes by, this extra feature takes an extra toll on the battery juice.
+Okay, we have to admit, initially we found the 3D Parallax animation an awesome feature when we toyed with it for the first time, as time goes by, this extra feature takes an extra toll on the battery juice.
 Who needs this function?
 Turn it off in the accessibility settings by turning on ‘Reduce Motion’

 ↓ 02 – Turn Off Background App Refreshing

 Unless you use a GPS app often, background app refresh is pretty redundant, you can individually disable each apps that aren’t important, or all of them if you want to go all the way by turning off ‘Background App Refresh’

 - Settings –> General –> (Turn Off, White Color) Background App Refresh

 Note: This might prevent you from tracking your iOS device if it is stolen, use with caution.

 ↓ 03 – Go On A Push Notification Diet